 1. Unnecessary intensified labor/birth pain.
 If for some reason there is a complication with the epidural (it doesn't take, or it starts to work then stops) and you are forced to deliver naturally the pain is going to be much more intense because the epidural actually stops the natural flow of childbirth.
 The epidural slows down the natural process of birthing and it affects all the natural ingredients that your body supplies to preform while birthing.
 The epidural makes your body think that you're not in pain, it's numbs the parts that feel the contractions therefore causing the production of Endorphins & Oxytocin (2 key bodily chemicals used in birthing) to slow down or even stop.
 Endorphins are more powerful than any drug the hospital can give you and they are naturally produced in your brain.
 When you hear about people that have pain-free deliveries (though very few) you're hearing about something whose Endorphins took OVER completely.
 It's amazing what our little human bodies can do.

+2. The drugs that make an epidural are a derivative of cocaine.
 The most common drugs found in an Epidural are Bupivacaine, Chloroprocaine, or Lidocaine all are a derivative of Caine drugs...DUN DUN DUN, COCAINE.....Other pain meds used during pregnancy, such as Demerol, Epinephrine, Fentanyl, Morphine, or Clonidine are drugs that are normally illegal.
 The other drugs, basically anything given to you in an IV does affect your baby.
 (It's not even a question of possibly affecting-it simply does) The doctors aren't required to tell you which drugs are in the Epidural but please note that Fentanyl & Bupivavaine are the worst for you and effect the baby the most.-So when you're first pregnant and you are handed that list of drugs you can and cannot take during your pregnancy from your doctor where on that list does it say that any of these are OK to be pumped into your body as well as your baby's?

 3. Using an Epidural can possibly lead to Pitocin which can lead to c-section.
 The Epidural is proven to slow down the birth process and most times to raise blood pressure (because it affects your sympathetic nervous system in your spinal cord).
 When the birth process is slowed down your body doesn't progress at the rate that the hospital would like which will make them ask you if you'd like Pitocin, when you're in the craziest stages of labor you're likely to say yes.
 If/When they use Pitocin if you body doesn't progress more or something goes wrong they will ask you to do a c-section.
 Most likely they will give you a reason like "there could be infection", "the baby's heartbeat is dropping" etc. These reasons could totally be true but could have been avoided if the use of drugs was not a part of the labor.